carepass/maven/README.md

 CarePass Java Client Libraries
 ====================================

+This is the maven repository for the carepass java client libraries.

 The goal of these libraries is to remove the need for a CarePass developer to manage the baseline connectivity and data un-packing of interacting with the CarePass APIs.

 There are two main libraries, CarepassSync for interaction around the current user and HTS which contains interactions for drugs, claims, clinical trials.